-- Frauenkirche which was destroyed at the very end of WWII and recently rebuilt
+- Frauenkirche was destroyed at the very end of WWII and was recently rebuilt.

-- New Green Vault (in the Residenz) which is my favourite museum of all time
+- New Green Vault (in the Residenz) is my favourite museum of all time.

-Dresden also has the oldest and my personal favourite Christmas market in Germany which has great range of local foods to try.
+The Dresden Christmas Markets are home to the oldest and my personal favourite Christmas market in Germany which has a great range of local foods to try.

-Foodie Tip: Try the famous Coselpalais for a light meal or coffee and cake.
+Foodie Tip: Try the famous Coselpalais for a light meal or afternoon coffee and cake.

 Where to Stay

 Berlin is a fun, dynamic city where there’s always something going on.
-There’s loads to learn about its WWII and Cold War history.
+There are loads to learn about its WWII and Cold War history.
 You can get great views from the Alexanderplatz TV Tower or from the Reichstag.
 Or you can just chill at one of the summer beach bars.

 German Driving Tips